Average

 What Gary Says

-Finish: Short with oak and pepper.
+Finish: Short and slightly drying with honey and berries.

-50% ABV
+50.3% ABV

 Website

-What the Blender Says
+What the Reseller Says

 What Gary Says